Maxximillian1221/ftp-order-sync/VERCEL_DEPLOYMENT.md

    - Build and Output Settings: Leave as default (they're configured in vercel.json)
    - Root Directory: Leave as default (/)

-## Step 3: Set Up Vercel Postgres
+## Step 3: Set Up Neon PostgreSQL

-1. In your project settings, go to the "Storage" tab
+1. In your project settings, go to the "Integrations" tab
-2. Click "Connect Database" > "Create New" > "Postgres"
-3. Choose your region and plan
-4. Click "Create & Continue"
+2. Search for "Neon" in the marketplace
+3. Click on "Neon" and then "Add Integration"
+4. Follow the prompts to create a new Neon project or connect to an existing one
+5. Once connected, Neon will provide a `DATABASE_URL` environment variable
-5. Vercel will automatically add the required environment variables to your project:
+6. Vercel will automatically add this environment variable to your project
-   - `POSTGRES_PRISMA_URL`
-   - `POSTGRES_URL`
-   - `POSTGRES_URL_NON_POOLING`

 ## Step 4: Add Shopify Environment Variables